-This recipe walks you through how to make bone broth in a crock pot.
-It is possible to make bone broth in less than 24 hours, however you won’t reap as many of the bone broth benefits that come from boiling the bones for longer periods of time.
+This recipe walks you through how to make homemade slow cooker bone broth.
+It is possible to make bone broth in less than 24 hours, however you won’t reap as many of the benefits that come from boiling the bones for longer periods of time.

-The longer you boil the bones, the more you draw out the nutrients inside them such as calcium, magnesium, zinc and vitamin A, among others.
+The longer you boil the bones, the more you draw out the nutrients inside them such as calcium, magnesium, zinc, vitamin A and amino acids, among others.
 When you boil bones that also contain joints and cartilage, you draw out the gelatin which is what gives rich bone broths that “Jell-O” feel when you take it out of the fridge.

 I always say that you have a good bone broth when you can tip it upside down and it completely stays in place and doesn’t spill all over the floor! 😆 Disclaimer: this only works after it has been refrigerated.
 Don’t try this when your bone broth is still warm or room temperature, or you will have a mess on your hands.

 Recipe substitutions or variations

 Choosing your bones: In this 24 hour bone broth recipe, I don’t specify which types of bones to use, mostly because this recipe can be used for any type of bones you have.
 As an example, this recipe works great with:

 - Carcass of a whole chicken (or rotisserie chicken), turkey or duck after you have removed all of the edible pieces of meat off of it